-Breakfast is included (usually buffet breakfast/coffee and toast/bread/croissant) on all days.
-When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
-Where no dinner is included, most places serve hearty pilgrim menus – you can get a 3-course dinner including wine and water for ~ GBP 10.
+Breakfast is included (usually a simple buffet breakfast/coffee and toast/bread/croissant) on all days.
+When no restaurant location is available on the route, lunches and snacks should either be bought from local shops or packed lunches can be pre-ordered from your hotel the night before.
+Where no dinner is included, most places serve hearty pilgrim menus – you can get a three course dinner including wine for about £12-15 per person.

 When to go

 This trip is available year-round, but the best months to visit are April – June and September – October, as in summer months, it may become too hot (and crowded).
 The flexibility of self-guided walking holidays means that there are no fixed dates, and you can start your trip on any date during the season.